-- 1. During the regular school day and while the student is going to and from school or a school-sponsored or school-related activity on district transportation; - 2.
-During lunch periods in which a student is allowed to leave campus; - 3.
-While the student is in attendance at any school-related activity, regardless of time or location; - 4.
-For any school-related misconduct, regardless of time or location; - 5.
-When retaliation against a school employee, board member, or volunteer occurs or is threatened, regardless of time or location; - 6.
-When a student engages in cyberbullying, as provided by Education Code 37.0832; - 7.
-When criminal mischief is committed on or off school property or at a school-related event; - 8.
-For certain offenses committed within 300 feet of school property as measured from any point on the school's real property boundary line; - 9.
-For certain offenses committed while on school property or while attending a school-sponsored or school-related activity of another district in Texas; - 10.
-When the student commits a felony , as provided by Education Code 37.006 or 37.0081; and - 11.
-When the student is required to register as a sex offender.
+1. During the regular school day and while the student is going to and from school or a school-sponsored or school-related activity on district transportation;

+2. During lunch periods in which a student is allowed to leave campus;

+3. While the student is in attendance at any school-related activity, regardless of time or location;

+4. For any school-related misconduct, regardless of time or location;

+5. When retaliation against a school employee, board member, or volunteer occurs or is threatened, regardless of time or location;

+6. When a student engages in cyberbullying, as provided by Education Code 37.0832;

+7. When criminal mischief is committed on or off school property or at a school-related event;

+8. For certain offenses committed within 300 feet of school property as measured from any point on the school's real property boundary line;

+9. For certain offenses committed while on school property or while attending a school-sponsored or school-related activity of another district in Texas;

+10. When the student commits a felony, as provided by Education Code 37.006 or 37.0081; and

+11. When the student is required to register as a sex offender.

+Campus Behavior Coordinator

+As required by law, a person at each campus must be designated to serve as the campus behavior coordinator.
+The designated person may be the principal of the campus or any other campus administrator selected by the principal.
+The campus behavior coordinator is primarily responsible for maintaining student discipline.
+The district shall post on its website and in the Student Handbook, for each campus, the email address and telephone number of the person serving as campus behavior coordinator.
+Contact information may be found at http://sands.esc17.net/ at District resource folder.

+Threat Assessment and Safe and Support School Team

+The campus behavior coordinator or other appropriate administrator will work closely with the campus threat assessment safe and supportive school team to implement the district's threat assessment policy and procedures, as required by law, and shall take appropriate disciplinary action in accordance with the Code of Conduct.

+Searches

+District officials may conduct searches of students, their belongings, and their vehicles in accordance with state and federal law and district policy.
+Searches of students shall be conducted in a reasonable and nondiscriminatory manner.
+Refer to the district's policies at FNF(LEGAL) and FNF(LOCAL) for more information regarding investigations and searches.

-The district has the right to search a vehicle driven to school by a student and parked on school property whenever there is reasonable cause to believe it contains articles or materials prohibited by the district.
+The district has the right to search a vehicle driven to school by a student and parked on school property whenever there is reasonable suspicion to believe it contains articles or materials prohibited by the district.